2018 NZ Tournament Details

 New Zealand has consistently performed at the highest level in the tournament with teams returning with medals every year since 2005.
 In 2016 and 17 the NZ team won silver medals.

 If you have not participated in this competition before, the best way to get an idea of what it’s all about is to go along to one of the regional tournaments, usually held early in March (or the national final if it is in your region) and have a look for yourself.
 It can be difficult to explain, it doesn’t make total sense until you see it in action for yourself.
 You could talk to teachers or students who have participated before.
 Of course you could always just jump in and have a go!
 Whatever happens you and your team are guaranteed to have a lot of fun and learn a LOT!

 Please take a look at the International website using the links on the left to view videos of a Physics Fight and to see a model presentation.

-Regional tournaments will be held in Auckland, Wellington and Christchurch on Saturday 17th March.
+Regional tournaments will be held in Auckland, Wellington and Christchurch.
 Each of these tournaments comprise three rounds called “Physics Fights”.
 In each Physics Fight teams perform the roles of Reporter and Opponent.

 The Regional Competition – A Brief Outline

 NZYPT is a tournament for teams of 3 secondary school students.
 The teams each have to come up with solutions to 7 complex physical problems which are available to the teams for about 8 months before the regional tournament.